rlab874/rlab874/index.md

 ### Summary

-Adaptable, driven, and resourceful Software Developer, with a Bachelor of Science in Computing Security and Technology (Summa Cum Laude), an Associate of Applied Science in General Studies, and professional experience in customer service; ready to work with innovative, collaborative teams developing solutions to complex problems using programming experience, tools and frameworks.
+Adaptable, driven, and resourceful Data Engineer/Software Developer, with a Bachelor of Science in Computing Security and Technology (Summa Cum Laude), an Associate of Applied Science in General Studies, and professional experience in customer service; ready to work with innovative, collaborative teams developing solutions to complex problems using programming experience, tools and frameworks.